How to Spend 2 Days in Charlotte, NC for First-Timers

 The Spectrum Center is the home of the NBA’s Charlotte Hornets and is also a great place to see concerts and ice shows like Cirque du Soleil’s Crystal.

-Cloud Bar by David Burke has one of the best skyline views in Charlotte.
-Located at the Le Meridien Charlotte hotel, City Lights Rooftop has 360-degree views and is the largest rooftop bar in Charlotte.
+City Lights Rooftop Bar has one of the best skyline views in Charlotte.
+Located at Le Meridien Charlotte hotel, City Lights Rooftop has 360-degree views and is the largest rooftop bar in Charlotte.

 They have inventive signature cocktails that change to fit the season, so you’re always in for a new surprise.